 Both Barde, and Harper, is preparde, which by their cunning art, / Doe strike and cheare up all the gestes, with comfort at the hart - John Derricke, Images of Ireland, 1581

-Richard Marsh, Storyteller
+Richard Marsh, Bardic Storyteller

 Irish Myths, Legends, Folk Tales